EthanAdkins/LM01-Drone-SAR/ReinforcementLearningStuff/StableBaslines3_Testing/Code/README.md

 ### P.S.
 Some files are still outdated!
 Some of the files here use deprecated functions.
 The files that have been updated to be compatible with libraries are:
 - SB3_DQN.py
+- SB3_ModelTesting.py
 - gym_env_dynamic.py (this is a custom env, do not run directly)
+- gym_env.py (this is a custom env, do not run directly)

 ### Prerequisites